mlewisno-oberlin/python-labs/lab03/README.txt

    A: If it doesn’t display any image, try running from

       IDLE instead of from the command prompt.
+If that

+      works, it means both your code and the picture.py

+      is good, except that you may want to add a line

+      to the end of your main method:

+      input("Press enter to end the program.")

+      Before the user presses enter, the program won't

+      exit, so you will be able to see the image when

+      running from the command line.

 3. Q: I'm using Windows and when I try to install PIL,